openshift/openshift-origin-design/research/alert_descriptions/index.md

 - **CPUThrottlingHigh**  50% throttling of CPU in namespace myproject for container nodejs in pod nodejs-2.
 - **etcdHighCommitDurations** etcd cluster "etcd": 99th percentile commit durations 100s on etcd instance cluster-health.
 - **ClusterOperatorDegraded** Cluster operator insights has been degraded for 10 mins.
 Operator is degraded because Unable to report: gateway server reported unexpected error code: 415, and cluster upgrades will be unstable.

-### Analysis

-Plots and quanititative analyses were conducted in R using `tidyverse` and `lmerTest`.
-The repository for those analyses can be found [here](https://github.com/carljpearson/openshift_alerting), alongside more detailed plots.